 Automated Legal Services

-For all the low risk, low value work, progressive Legal functions codify legal decision making by automating this work to allow the business to self-serve their most used contracts and advice through Automated Self-Service Apps.
-These apps can also include “risk triggers” that route “edge cases” that present riskier scenarios to legal (and/or others) for review.
+For all the low risk, low value work, progressive Legal functions codify legal decision making by automating Legal work to allow the business to self-serve their most used contracts and advice through automation of Legal services and Automated Self-Service Apps.
+These apps can also include “risk triggers” that route “edge cases” that present riskier scenarios to Legal (and/or others) for review.